-The leader of the city is titled The Great Lump.
-Prior to the events of the Second Alliance War, The Great Lump was a fire giant priest named Chirrigar.
+Prior to the events of the Second Xorian War the leader of the city was titled The Great Lump.
+The Great Lump was a fire giant priest named Chirrigar.
 The people of Dorrowsan, instead of being unnerved by the identity of their ruler were honored to have such a wise and strong protector.
 The ice in the Dorrowsan shrank and retreated to accommodate space for whatever he did.
 Chirrigar’s scepter gave him this power and allowed him to see through the walls.
-The scpeter counts as a +4 Flaming Burst Mace.
 The scepter can also be used to control the people in the city who wear the robes or have the tattoos, but only when the sun shines its brightest, sunrise.
 He maintained the morning ritual as a cruel joke upon his subjects.

 Chirrigar was walking through the desert after his tribe had been wiped out by a blue dragon when he found the scepter.
 He went to the dragon’s cave and slew it, taking its hoard he spread the word to humans of his new city he had seen in a divine vision.
 He went to the site of the city northwest of the desert and planted a large piece of quartz he had found in the dragon’s cave.
 It grew and grew and took on the shape that Dorrowsan has today.